neuronsimulator/nrn/docs/cmake_doc/options.rst

 Occasionally useful advanced options:
 =====================================

-  See all the options with ``cmake ..`` in the build folder.
+  See all the options with ``ccmake ..`` in the build folder.
 They are also in the CMakeCache.txt file.
 Following is a definitely incomplete list.

 CMAKE_C_COMPILER:FILEPATH=/usr/bin/cc